Affordable Housing Program (AHP) Fact Sheet

 We allocate at least 65% of our annual AHP contribution to our annual AHP funding competition.
 Our members and affordable housing partners work together to submit applications for projects, from rehabilitation to new construction, that make more rental and homeownership opportunities available for community members.
 Our members often provide direct financing to these projects, leveraging funds from other public and private sources to make the project pencil out.

-Our AHP contribution also funds our IDEA (Individual Development and Empowerment Account) and WISH (Workforce Initiative Subsidy for Homeownership) matching grant homeownership programs , which help lower-income first-time homebuyers overcome the most challenging barriers to homeownership — down payments and closing costs.
-WISH and IDEA grants are delivered through our members to aspiring homebuyers and targeted to individuals and families earning up to 80% of the area’s median income, these programs match $4 for every $1 a homebuyer contributes toward the purchase of a house, up to $22,000.
-Both of our programs require homebuyers to complete a homebuyer counseling program
+Our AHP contribution also funds our WISH (Workforce Initiative Subsidy for Homeownership) matching grant homeownership program, which helps lower-income first-time homebuyers overcome the most challenging barriers to homeownership — down payments and closing costs.
+WISH grants are delivered through our members to aspiring homebuyers and targeted to individuals and families earning up to 80% of the area’s median income.
+This program matches $4 for every $1 a homebuyer contributes toward the purchase of a house, up to $22,000.
+Our program requires homebuyers to complete a homebuyer counseling program.